 Step 5: Dry the Chair

-Finally, allow the chair to air dry or use an air dryer to fasten the process if you need to use your chair urgently.
+Finally, allow the chair to air dry or use an air dryer to speed up the process if you need to use your chair urgently.
 Proper drying is important to avoid damage to your chair or the formation of offensive odour.
-You may use a good air freshener or an aromatherapy product to corroborate the cleaning for a better scent after cleaning.
+You may use a good air freshener or an aromatherapy product to complement the cleaning for a better scent after cleaning.

 Tips for Cleaning Leather Chairs